Texas State Guard: History

 The federal legislation authorizing them expired on 25 July 1947.
 This was not taken lightly in some states and most notably in Texas.
 In that same year, the State Legislature authorized the Texas State Guard Reserve Corps.
 It was activated in January, 1948.
 The Reserve Corps continued in existence until ten years after the Congress had once again authorized state guards in 1955.
 Under statutes enacted by the 59th Legislature, the Texas State Guard Reserve Corps was abolished and Texas State Guard was again authorized and organized on 30 August 1965.

 Maj.
 Liendo Alvaro, a Laredo, Texas native with the Texas State Guard Medical Brigade, talks to a Galveston resident while she is waiting for a bus to leave the island.

 First made up of independent battalions, it was later organized along regimental lines, and at one time also included brigade-sized elements.
 It was first organized as Infantry and "Internal Security" units.
 After the early 1970s, it was organized as Military Police with companies assigned to battalions for control and the battalions, in turn, assigned to groups.
 For several years, there were six Military Police Groups with boundaries generally following those of Texas Department of Public Safety command districts.

 In 1979, the 7th Military Police Group was formed to provide for command and control over remaining separate battalions in East Texas.
 A reorganization in 1980 resulted in the formation of the 8th and 9th Military Police Groups in San Antonio and Dallas.
 The original six groups were headquartered in Fort Worth, Houston, the Rio Grande Valley, Midland, Lubbock, and Austin.

 In 1993, Texas State Guard was reorganized into regiments and the old group designations disappeared.
 Regimental headquarters were established in San Antonio (1st), Austin (2nd), Fort Worth (4th), Houston (8th), Dallas (19th), and Lubbock (39th).
 In ceremonies held in Killeen in July 1993, during the Texas State Guard Association convention, the newly organized regiments were presented with their new colors by the incumbent general officers and three retired general officers of the Texas State Guard.
 For the first time since World War II, the regiments were authorized distinctive unit insignia for wear by assigned personnel.
 In March, 1995, a seventh regiment, the 9th, was organized in El Paso from elements of the 39th.
 This added regiment did not survive though and personnel were returned to the 39th in 1999.

-The Texas State Guard has partaken in Operation Lone Star, an ongoing joint operation between the Texas Department of Public Safety and the Texas Military Department along the United States–Mexico border in southern Texas to combat illegal immigration.
+The Texas State Guard has partaken in Operation Lone Star, an ongoing joint operation between the Texas Department of Public Safety and the Texas Military Department along the United States–Mexico border in southern Texas to combat illegal immigration, drug smuggling and human trafficking.